Cavorter/cavort/content/posts/2002-07-23-i-was-digging-through-my-couple-of-web-sites-today.md

 - personal
 - l-space
 ---
 I was digging through my couple of web sites today and realized that I haven't done a really good rant in a long, long time.
 At least not in the same form as the chocolate rant anyway.
-I think that for the most part <a href="/l-space">L-Space</a> has taken up most of my ranting space.
+I think that for the most part [L-Space](/l-space) has taken up most of my ranting space.
 I'm not convinced that it's a good thing, but it certainly is a thing.